KennedyKipruto/sit725-2023-t2-prac7/README.md

-# SIT725-2023-t1-PRAC3
+# SIT725-2023-t1-PRAC4

-Creating proper web application.
+Adding MongoDB Database to the web application.